Capillary/ecom-api-document/source/includes/_product.md

-merchantId* | string | Unique GUID of the merchant sku | string | SKU of the product for which you want to remove a product tag producttag | string | Name of the product tag that you want to remove locationid | int | Remove the product tag for a specific location.
-Specify the location id of the product
+merchantId* | string | Unique GUID of the merchant sku | string | SKU of the product for which you want to remove a product tag producttag | string | Name of the product tag that you want to remove locationid | int | Location id for which you want to remove the product tag

 <aside class="notice"> All parameters marked by * are mandatory. </aside>